pooriajr/pooriar/_posts/2021-06-25-dangerously-dynamic-html.md

   document.getElementById('people').appendChild(element)
 })
 ```
-Before executing the JavaScript, our HTML features a lonely `<ul>`, mouth open to the sky.
-Waiting, just waiting.
+Before executing the JavaScript, our HTML features a lonely `<ul>`, mouth open to the sky, waiting.
+Just waiting.

 ```html
 <ul id="people"></ul>
 ```

-This implementation is comically simplified for your sake and mine.
+This implementation is comically simplified.
+Don't think you could really stop here.
 We are just looking at dynamic *creation* and completely leaving out edits and deletion.
-In real world applications with complex logic, this approach often transforms from code into spaghetti.
+In real world applications with complex logic, we're gonna write a lot more code, and if we're not careful, soon we'll be knee deep in spaghetti!
 Bon appétit! 🍝

 ## Templating Languages

-HTML's shortcomings in this department have led to decades of developers deciding they can do better, and creating "templating languages".
+Developers created templating languages to make up for HTML's shortcomings.
 These are alternative languages that are nice for humans to write dynamic elements.
-But browsers can't read these alternative languages, only HTML, so they get translated by some other program, such as a build script running on a server.
+But browsers can't read these alternative languages, only HTML, so they need a translator.
+We call that rendering - when a program sticks your data into your template and spits out HTML.

 ### Pug
 Here's Pug, a popular templating language.
 Isn't that nice and short?